Professional Exchange Preparation

 Plan to wear appropriate business attire to meetings and social events involving professionals.
 Business attire is not required for cultural activities.
 Country specific dress code recommendations will be explained on the Delegation Communication Site and Final Information materials.

-As many countries may have strict rules and customs regarding dress, we will provide guidence on dress specific for your delegation with predeparture materials and your final schedule of activities.
+As many countries may have strict rules and customs regarding dress, we will provide guidance on dress specific for your delegation with pre-departure materials.
+See Travel Readiness information listed on your respective delegation communication site.

 Being Culturally Respectful